AntiPwr/AntiPwr.github.io/root/wiki/Whisper of the Well Information.md

 After using a controlled surge, a character must rest for a week or meditate to restore their abilities.
 Daily meditative practices speed recovery, each hour of meditation reduces downtime by a day.

 **Flow State & Stagnant State**:
-- *Flow State*: A meditative state representing perfect alignment of focus.
+- *Flow State*: A meditative state representing peak alignment of focus.
+In this state, you gain +1 to any stat but CON.
+You have advantage on any check with the stat you chose for the duration of flow state.
-- *Stagnant State*: A contrasting meditative approach with different narrative implications.
+- *Stagnant State*: A contrasting meditative approach of non-judgement and void.
+In this state, you gain +1 WIS while in this state.
+Creatures have advantage to hit you in this state.

 **Discovery Inspiration**:
 Replaces traditional DMG Inspiration.
 By achieving personal milestones, uncovering truths, or fulfilling goals, players earn dice of varying sizes (D4 to D20).
 Lesser dice (D4–D12) resemble Bardic Inspiration and must be used quickly, while a D20 represents a major milestone and can be saved between sessions.